Vienna Restaurants Best Roast. Where can you have the best roast in town in a relaxed place in the centre?

 Securing Vienna Restaurants Best Roast

-We were lucky when we showed up at Zu den 3 Hacken, though next time I will book in advance.
+Vienna Restaurants Best Roast.
+We were lucky when we showed up at Zu Den 3 Hacken.
+Subsequently I always booked in advance.
 The location is quite small and hugely popular.
 There is usually a good balance between locals and travellers.
 Chances to get a place if you have not booked are better if you arrive right at noon during week days.

 Location: Singerstrasse 28, A-1010 Vienna